-Allergy shots don't cure allergies, but they should reduce your symptoms noticeably.
+Allergy shots can’t cure your allergies, but they can really cut down on your symptoms.

-They are best if you have severe allergy symptoms or symptoms that last more than three months every year, says Michael Land, MD.
-They can also help people who can't take allergy medicines because of side effects or interactions with other medications.
+The shots are best if you have severe allergies or symptoms that last more than 3 months every year, says Michael Land, MD.
+They can also help if you can't take allergy medicines because of side effects or interactions with your other medications.

-The shots are a form immunotherapy, which retrains your immune system not to overreact to your allergy trigger.
-Each shot contains a little bit of your allergy trigger, and over time, the dose gets bigger, so that you slowly and safely become less sensitive to that trigger.
+They are a form immunotherapy, which teaches your immune system not to overreact to allergy triggers.
+Each shot contains a little bit of your allergy trigger, like pollen.
+Over time the dose gets bigger, so your body slowly and safely becomes less sensitive to it.

-In the buildup phase, you'll get the shots once or twice a week for several months.
+In the buildup phase, you'll get the shots once or twice a week for a few months.
 Some people start to feel relief within the first few weeks, though it may take several months.

-When you reach your maintenance dose, you'll get a shot every 2 to 4 weeks for 3 to 5 years.
+When you reach the most effective dose, called your maintenance dose, you'll get a shot every 2 to 4 weeks for 3 to 5 years.
 Eventually, you may not need the shots at all, unless you move to an area where the pollen is different.

-In most cases, allergy shots don't cause side effects, other than redness and slight swelling near the injection site.
-Because there's a small chance that you could have an allergic reaction, you get allergy shots at a doctor's office and stay there for about 30 minutes afterward.
+In most cases, allergy shots don't cause side effects, other than redness and slight swelling of the skin where you were injected.
+Because there's a small chance that you could have an allergic reaction, you’ll get allergy shots at a doctor's office and stay there for about 30 minutes afterward.